shxdow/shxdow.github.io/_posts/2017-07-04-wirenet-analysis.md

 ### Conclusion

 The implementation of the keylogger is quite simple and lean, making it easy replicate it at the cost of its ability to conceal itself, which is completly absent.
+The decompiled source code can be found [here](https://github.com/shxdow/wirenet-analysis).

 <!-- **Obstacles. barriers.
 Dead ends.
 They can end your journey or they can cause you to change directions.**